sirotenko/cudacnn/README.md

-# Warning #
+# Disclaimer #

-This library is quite old.
-And its not supported anymore due to lack of time.
+This is to my knowledge the world's first CUDA/C++ implementation of ConvNets.
+The library first released in 2009 at MatlabCentral as a part of Matlab toolkit, then on Bitbucket.
-Perhaps it's the first CUDA implementation of the ConvNets which was first hosted on MatlabCentral, then on Bitbucket.
-I've cloned it here just for the reference.
+I put it here just for reference.
+It's not supported anymore.

 Overview
 ========